OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/app-service-mobile/app-service-mobile-ios-get-started-offline-data.md

    {
        MSQuery *query = [self.syncTable query];

-       // Pulls data from hello remote server into hello local table.
+       // Pulls data from the remote server into the local table.
-       // We're pulling all items and filtering in hello view.
+       // We're pulling all items and filtering in the view.
        // Query ID is used for incremental sync.
        [self.syncTable pullWithQuery:query queryId:@"allTodoItems" completion:^(NSError *error) {
            [self logErrorIfNotNil:error];

-           // Lets hello caller know that we have finished. if (completion != nil) {
+           // Lets the caller know that we have finished. if (completion != nil) {
                dispatch_async(dispatch_get_main_queue(), completion);
            }